 Learn How to Start Seeds with a Lemon Rind

-Step 1: Cut off the top third of the lemon, and remove the juice and all of the pulp.
-Carefully scrape down to the white pith.
-Use the juice and pulp to make a quick lemon shake up (recipe below.)
+Step 1: Cut off the top third of a thin-skinned lemon, like the Meyer variety.
+Remove the juice and all of the pulp, carefully scraping down to the white pith.
+(Save it to make a quick lemon shake-up using the recipe below.)

-Step 3: Plant 1 to 3 seeds as directed on your seed packet.
+Step 3: Plant 1 to 3 seeds, or as directed on your seed packet.

-Step 5: A few weeks after they sprout you can transplant the entire thing into a garden or container.
-The plant will grow, and the lemon rind will eventually break down into the soil naturally.
+Step 5: A few weeks after they sprout, transplant the entire thing into a garden or container.
+The plant will grow, and the lemon rind will naturally break down in the soil.

 Juice and pulp of 2 lemons, 1/2 cup water, 1/4 cup sugar, and 1 cup of crushed ice... shake it up and enjoy!